Toxiant/OTUS/Lab1/OTUS_Lab1.md

 k.
 Set the clock on the router.
 R1(config)#clock timezone Moscow +3 0
 *Apr  8 20:20:30.623: %SYS-6-CLOCKUPDATE: System clock has been updated from 23:40:30 Moscow Sat Apr 8 2023 to 23:20:30 Moscow Sat Apr 8 2023, configured from console by console.

+Completed the same commands for S1 and S2